 The Communications Section of the Irving Police Department is responsible for answering 911 calls and non-emergency calls from the public.
 This is the central "hub" at which information flows in and out to emergency responders and citizens.
-Communications personnel / telecommunicators also take non-urgent reports by phone they enter stolen vehicles, property, and missing persons, as well as, making confirmations on recovered stolen items and valid warrants.
+Communications personnel/telecommunicators also take non-urgent reports by phone; they enter stolen vehicles, property, and missing persons, as well as make confirmations on recovered stolen items and valid warrants.
 Telecommunicators are the "first" first responder on each and every 911 call.

 Breakdown of Personnel

-Communications is staffed 24/7 and comprised of three shifts with two supervisors assigned to each shift.
-Distributed on the shifts are seven Senior Dispatchers and 44 Dispatchers.
+Communications is staffed 24/7 and comprised of four shifts, with one supervisor assigned to each shift.
+Distributed on the shifts are seven Senior Emergency Communications Officers and 53 Emergency Communications Officers.

 Additional Information and Resources